01

 • Accreditation: WASC Senior College and University Commission (WSCUC)

-• Expected Time to Completion: 9 to 15 months
+• Expected Time to Completion: Nine to 15 months

 Forensics Program Accreditation and Professional Certification

-As mentioned above, there are no forensics colleges in California accredited by the Forensic Science Education Program Accreditation Commission.
+As mentioned above, no forensics colleges in California are accredited by the Forensic Science Education Program Accreditation Commission.
 However, the schools featured here hold institutional or regional accreditation from organizations recognized by the US Department of Education’s Council for Higher Education Accreditation (CHEA).

-In addition to discipline-specific program approval, prospective students should look for institutions that have been accredited.
+Prospective students should look for institutions that have been accredited in addition to discipline-specific program approval.
 California’s most common accrediting agency is the Western Association of Schools and Colleges (WASC), including its Accrediting Commission for Community and Junior Colleges (ACCJC).

-Finally, there are some specialty-based individual certification agencies for forensic science professionals in California that have achieved academic and experiential milestones in their careers.
+Finally, some specialty-based individual certification agencies for forensic science professionals in California have achieved academic and experiential milestones in their careers.
 The prerequisites for certification vary by discipline but generally involve a competitive application process and a test of competence.

-The Forensic Specialties Accreditation Board (FSAB) provides a list of ten organizations approved to award professional certification.
+The Forensic Specialties Accreditation Board (FSAB) provides a list of nine organizations approved to award professional certification.
 Some of these specialties include:

 • Toxicology